yonadav-labs/tydo-airflow-test/README.md

 ### Logging and Monitoring

-It uses the default python logging module.
+It uses the default Python logging module.
 Airflow supports comprehensive status tracking and logging systems.
 We can make wise use of them.